 Up to 38% of Americans ages 18 and older have high cholesterol.
 The condition is common but doesn’t present obvious symptoms, so you could be at risk and not know it.
 Heart disease is the # 1 silent killer.

-They work with updated heart disease technology healthcare company called Cleerly CT which provides detailed analysis of plaque build up in the heart arteries and provides an accurate cardiac risk analyis to determine the patients risk for heart attack.
+They work with an updated heart disease technology healthcare company called Cleerly CT, which provides a detailed analysis of plaque buildup in the heart arteries and provides an accurate cardiac risk analysis to determine the patient's risk for heart attack.

-We are also offering CIMT scans which is non invasive ultrasound of your carotid arteries that measures the thickness of the layers of the arteries.
-When the arteries become thick and inflammed that can be a predictor for early vascular disease.
+We are also offering CIMT scans, which are non-invasive ultrasounds of your carotid arteries that measure the thickness of the layers of the arteries.
+When the arteries become thick and inflamed, that can be a predictor for early vascular disease.

 To make an appointment, call the office in Frisco, Texas, or book online today.